top of page

 Grief Has No Timeline: Why Your Healing Journey is Yours Alone

-Grief is one of life’s most personal experiences — and yet, it’s often surrounded by unspoken expectations.
-Friends, family, and even strangers may mean well when they ask “Are you feeling better yet?”
-But healing doesn’t follow a calendar.
-It doesn’t fit into weeks, months, or even years.
+Grief is one of life’s most personal and complex emotional experiences and yet, it’s often surrounded by unspoken expectations.
+Friends, family, and even strangers may gently ask, “Are you feeling better yet?”
+But healing after loss doesn’t follow a timeline.
+It doesn’t fit neatly into weeks, months, or years.

-At Heartside Support, we believe your grief journey belongs to you entirely.
-There’s no rushing it, no “right” way to feel, and no expiry date on love or loss.
+At Heartside Support, we believe that your grief journey is yours alone.
+There is no rushing emotional healing, no “right” way to grieve, and no expiry date on love or loss.
+Whether you are navigating recent bereavement or living with long-term grief, your feelings are valid.

-We live in a world that often measures progress in speed — but grief is not a race.
-The idea that we should “move on” after a certain point can make people feel guilty or broken for still hurting.
+We live in a world that often measures progress in speed but grief is not a race.
+The pressure to “move on” can make people feel broken or guilty for still experiencing sadness, numbness, or longing.

-The truth?
-Grief doesn’t disappear; it changes shape.
-Over time, it may become softer, less overwhelming, but it remains a part of you because the person you’ve lost was a part of you.
+The truth is that grief doesn’t disappear, it evolves.
+Over time, it may feel less overwhelming, but it remains a part of you because the person you lost remains part of your story.
+This is a natural and healthy part of the grief process.

 Why Your Pace is the Right Pace